Building Design Systems: Complete 2026 Guide

 ConsumersUses system, reports issues, requests features

-1. RFC (Request for Comments): Propose significant changes
+1. RFC: Propose significant changes

 2. Design Review: Validate with design team